Understanding Studio Flash

 Detailed Description

-The session will start with discussion on the basics of how studio strobes work and how to use them with your camera.
-From there we will discuss more details about settings for both the lights and camera and most importantly, why those settings are important.
+The session will begin with a discussion of the basics of how studio strobes work and how to use them with your camera.
+From there, we’ll go over camera and light settings in more detail, with an emphasis on why those settings matter.

 We will have models on hand to work with but I encourage participants to also be subjects.
 This helps create an understanding of how the setup appears to the subject.
 This can also be very useful for setting up your own lights when you don’t have someone to test with before a shoot.
 This session will be limited to 8 participants to make sure everyone gets time to shoot.